-These regulations have the potential to incentivize schools to reframe disciplinary suspensions as behavioral removals.
-Almost any behavior that could merit a student suspension as a violation of school code, which could require the school to conduct a manifestation determination and/or provide services in alternate placement, could instead be characterized as behavior that presents "a danger to [the student]" or "substantially interferes with the learning of other students in the class.
+These regulations, as written, would incentivize schools to reframe disciplinary suspensions as behavioral removals.
+Almost any behavior that could merit a student suspension as a violation of school code, which could then require the school to conduct a manifestation determination and/or provide services in alternate placement, could instead be characterized as behavior that presents "a danger to [the student]" or "substantially interferes with the learning of other students in the class.
 Instead of having to abide by the safeguards in place to protect student rights to education with their peers, schools could unilaterally remove disruptive students with disabilities from the classroom with ease and without any clear requirements to provide them with their IEP services.
 These proposed regulations would functionally circumvent all protections related to students with disabilities, discipline, and least restrictive environment.
-Under these proposed regulations, a student's behavior could result in an immediate removal from school with no services for an indeterminate amount of time, whereas under the IDEA, that same student behavior would require the school to hold a manifestation determination meeting before any removal could take place, or under the most extreme circumstances, remove a student only up to 45 days and require the school to provide the student with services throughout that time.
-This proposed amendment gives schools a free pass to remove students with behavioral needs without having to provide them the services and protections required by the IDEA.
+Under these proposed regulations, a student's behavior could result in an immediate removal from school with no services for an indeterminate amount of time.
+Under the IDEA, that same student behavior would require the school to hold a manifestation determination meeting before any removal could take place, or under the most extreme circumstances, remove a student only up to 45 days and require the school to provide the student with services throughout that time.
+This proposed language gives schools the ability to remove students with behavioral needs without having to provide them the services and protections required by the IDEA.